 When asked to identify what the SBOE actually does (Q7), only 52.0% selected the correct answer, "sets education standards and advises on education policy."
 Another 25.5% said they were not sure, and 22.5% selected an incorrect option, most often the belief that the SBOE runs individual schools or sets the operating budget.
 The gap between the 84.3% who recognize the SBOE and the 52.0% who can describe what it does is, by itself, the clearest finding in this study.
 H3 was supported.

-The pattern is consistent with prior District- and national-level evidence.
-The Language Access Coalition's 2012 audit of 258 LEP/NEP D.C. residents documented the same gap a decade ago, and the Migration Policy Institute's 2021 review of EL family communication during the pandemic identified the absence of multilingual family liaisons as a recurring failure mode (D.C.
-Language Access Coalition & American University Washington College of Law Immigration Justice Clinic, 2012; Sugarman, 2021).
+The pattern is consistent with prior evidence.
+The Language Access Coalition's 2012 audit of 258 LEP/NEP D.C. residents documented the same gap, and recent reviews identify the absence of multilingual family liaisons as a recurring failure mode (Sugarman, 2021).

-When asked where they currently receive education policy information (Q8, select all that apply), the most common responses were the catch-all category "other" and "I rarely receive this information" (27 each), followed by word of mouth from other parents (25), social media (23), government websites (22), school emails or newsletters (21), community organizations (21), and public meetings or events (21).
-The prominence of "I rarely receive this information" is itself a finding: a meaningful share of parents are not in the SBOE's communication stream at all.
+Asked where they currently receive policy information (Q8), the top responses were "other" and "I rarely receive this information" (27 each), followed by word of mouth (25), social media (23), government websites (22), and school emails or community orgs (21 each).
+The prominence of "I rarely receive this information" is itself a finding.

-When asked where they would expect to find information about policy changes (Q9, single-select), the most common answer was school communication, emails and newsletters, at 40.2%, followed by local government websites (19.6%) and social media (16.7%).
-Families expect schools to be the primary conduit for policy information, even when the policy originates from a different agency.
-That expectation has direct operational implications for the SBOE, which does not run schools.
+Asked where they would expect to find policy information (Q9), the most common answer was school communication (40.2%), followed by government websites (19.6%) and social media (16.7%).
+Families expect schools to be the primary conduit even when the policy originates elsewhere.
+That has direct operational implications for the SBOE, which does not run schools.

-The most frequently reported barriers to staying informed (Q11) were not having enough time to follow policy issues (37 respondents), language barriers (36), and too many agencies being involved (31).
-Among non-English-speaking households specifically, language barriers were cited at a substantially higher rate, consistent with the t-test result above.
+Top barriers (Q11): not enough time (37), language barriers (36), too many agencies involved (31).
+Among non-English-speaking households, language barriers were cited at a substantially higher rate.

 One respondent's comment summarized the broader sentiment: "Explain what SBOE even is because most parents don't know."